DJ2211/AI-Interviewer/README.md

 ## Setup

-1. Clone the repo
+1. Open a new Folder using CommandPrompt and Clone the repo
 ```sh
 git clone https://github.com/DJ2211/AI-Interviewer.git
 cd AI-Interviewer
 ```

-2. Add the Kokoro TTS Model
-Place the kokoro.onnx file directly into your API folder (along with program.cs of API project).
+2. Add kokoro.onnx file directly into your API folder (along with program.cs of API project).

 3. Start the LLM
-Open Ollama and run your downloaded LLM from the terminal:
+Open cmd and run your downloaded LLM from the terminal:

 ```sh
 ollama run llama3.1:8b-instruct-q4_K_M
 ```

-4. Configure the API
-Go to the API Project and update the appsettings.json file to match your Ollama setup.
+4. Configure the API Project if you downloaded another LLM instead of **llama3.1:8b-instruct-q4_K_M** Go to the API Project and update the appsettings.json file to match your Ollama setup.
 Ensure the BaseUrl and ModelName match exactly.

 ```JSON